 U.S. Capitol closed to the public as coronavirus hits Congress

 Limited access to the Capitol would begin at 5 p.m.
 ET (2100 GMT), the House and Senate Sergeant at Arms said in a statement.
 The Capitol Visitor Center will be closed and all public tours suspended, they said.
-Lawmakers, staff and visitors with official business would still be allowed entry, Capitol officials said.
+Lawmakers, staff, credentialed journalists and visitors with official business would still be allowed entry, Capitol officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)